Data Harmonization and Why Automate it

 In short

-Harmonization of metrological data is their combination and alignment according to common parameters in a single file.
+Harmonization of metrological data is their combination and alignment according to standard parameters in a single file.
 These parameters are often time and measurement units.
-Harmonization can be difficult or simple, depending on the automation tools used.
-We have seen that a complete data acquisition system like the one offered by Dracal Technologies, including measurement instruments and a software solution, automates data harmonization.
+Harmonization can be complex or straightforward, depending on the automation tools used.

 References: